 A wide range of professional staff positions are hired each voyage.
 The excitement of living and working aboard a ship, the experience of applying your skills in a global context, and the sense of shipboard community on Semester at Sea contributes to job satisfaction.

 Working for Semester at Sea and the Institute for Shipboard Education means being a part of an innovative and collaborative team.
 The home office is located near Colorado State University in Fort Collins, Colorado.

 Equal Opportunity Employer

 The vision of the Institute for Shipboard Education is to be the leader in comparative global education.
 SAS participants enroll for a variety of academic, career, and personal goals, which range from international skills development to cross-cultural exchange to gaining a deeper global perspective.
-ISE hopes to attract the best professional faculty and staff interested in teaching global and comparative curricula, and in the management and operation of a shipboard education program.
+ISE strives to attract the best professional faculty and staff interested in teaching global and comparative curricula, and in the management of a shipboard education program.

 The Institute for Shipboard Education/Semester at Sea is an equal opportunity employer.
 We encourage anyone, regardless of race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, pregnancy, or any other classification protected by law, to apply.